This Punjabi-style black-eyed peas curry is a flavorful stew made with onion, garlic, ginger, spices, and tomato, in a rich and creamy yogurt gravy.

 - Once the beans are soft, turn off the heat and fold in the yogurt, remaining salt, and half the cilantro.

 - Taste, and adjust for salt.
-You could add more red chili now if you want more heat, since the yogurt tones down the taste significantly.
-Garnish with extra minced cilantro.
+You could add more red chili now if you want more heat, since the yogurt tones down the spices significantly.
+Garnish with remaining cilantro.

 INSTANT POT INSTRUCTIONSHeat oil or ghee in the Instant Pot using the SAUTE function.
 Add onion, garlic, green chilis, and ginger and cook until soft, about 3 minutes.
 Add the powdered spices and stir, then add the tomatoes.

 Hit CANCEL, then add the soaked black-eyes peas and 4 cups of water.
 Select HIGH PRESSURE and set the timer for 8 minutes.
 Wait 15 minutes for the pressure to reduce after cooking, then open the lid safely.
 Follow the steps to finish the curry.

 Hi, this is my first time finding your site and I really love how you layout the ingredients with the headings of what you are doing "start the masala", etc. It's just how my mind works and makes it easy.